University of Missouri—Kansas City School of Law

 First-year course enrollment is typically 50–60 students, and first-year legal research and writing classes are generally 20–25 students.
 Among the over 150 upper-division courses offered, over 75 percent have an enrollment of fewer than 25 students, and 93 percent have an enrollment of fewer than 50 students.

-UMKC offers both a spring start and a summer start program designed to provide students with a flexible scheduling option that will permit an earlier graduation or a more relaxed pace for the program, depending on how students schedule the remainder of their education.
+UMKC offers both a summer and fall start program designed to provide students with a flexible scheduling option that will permit an earlier graduation or a more relaxed pace for the program, depending on how students schedule the remainder of their education.

 Areas of Emphasis

-Students seeking more focused study can pursue one of our six emphasis areas:
+Students seeking more focused study can pursue one of our seven emphasis areas:

 These emphases build on our long-standing tradition of excellence in these areas and prepare students to enter the job market with specialized knowledge and skills.